agentic-earth/constellation/api/backend/app/features/agent/README.md

 - Configuration Management: Introduce environment variables or configuration files for switching LLM providers or changing prompt templates without modifying code.

-- Testing & Validation: Add test cases for edge scenarios, such as no matched blocks, multiple equally relevant matches, or invalid responses.
+- Testing & Validation: Add test cases for edge scenarios, such as no matched blocks and multiple equally relevant matches.